isc-projects/stork/doc/user/install.rst

 - ``STORK_OIDC_AUTHORIZATION_ENDPOINT`` (``oidc-authorization-endpoint`` in CLI)

-    The OpenID Provider endpoint that performs Authentication of the End-User.
+    The OpenID Provider `endpoint that performs Authentication of the End-User <https://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint>`_.
 Stork will send the Authentication Request to this endpoint.

 - ``STORK_OIDC_TOKEN_ENDPOINT`` (``oidc-token-endpoint`` in CLI)

-    The OpenID Provider endpoint to obtain an ID Token after successful authentication.
+    The OpenID Provider `endpoint to obtain an ID Token <https://openid.net/specs/openid-connect-core-1_0.html#TokenEndpoint>`_ after successful authentication.
 Stork will send the Token Request to this endpoint.

 - ``STORK_OIDC_JWKS_URI`` (``oidc-jwks-uri`` in CLI)

-    The OpenID Provider JWKS URI to obtain JSON Web Key Set that Stork will use to validate signatures from the OpenID Provider.
+    The OpenID Provider `JWKS URI <https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata>`_ to obtain JSON Web Key Set that Stork will use to validate signatures from the OpenID Provider.

 User group/role related settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~